fspoettel/blaupause/README.md

 ## Production Flag:

-You can generate a production-ready build (no SourceMaps, NODE_ENV = "production" for JS builds, minified/ulgified code) via passing `--production` to any gulp task.
+You can generate a production-ready build (no sourcemaps, `NODE_ENV = 'production'` for JS builds, minified/ulgified code) via passing `--production` to any gulp task.

-### Adding tasks:
+## Adding tasks:

 You can add tasks by creating a .js-file in `./gulp/tasks` that contain a task and a reference to `gulp` anf the `gulp`-modules you want to use.